Chocolate – A health gift from the Gods?

 Truly, a gift from the Gods?

-So it seems that cocoa play a strong role in protecting us from degenerative diseases as well as making us feel good with its mood enhancing properties.
+So it seems that cocoa plays a strong role in protecting us from degenerative diseases as well as making us feel good with its mood enhancing properties.
 Modern research is beginning to prove what the ancients long celebrated: raw organic cocoa is a gift from the gods.

 Supermarkets are now stocking raw, organic cocoa so it’s easy to make it part of your daily routine.
 Just add one heaped tablespoon of raw organic cocoa to hot water or stir in a little nut milk (or milk of choice) and heat up.
 You can optionally add cayenne pepper, cinnamon or a little sweetener (preferably xylitol, erythritol or stevia) as you wish.